Artworks and visual diary at: @ART.SANDRAPEREZRAMOS

-Art Critic Lennox Campello described her art in the Alexandria Old Town Crier: "Pérez-Ramos channels her Caribbean upbringing in her accomplished works.
-Her artistic pedigree is evident in her gifted use of color and form to deliver highly stylized imagery, which over the years has grown into one of the hardest achievements in the art world: a completely distinct style and ritual.”
+Sandra's works blend primitive, kitsch and contemporary aesthetics.
+Critic Lennox Campello, described her drawings in the Alexandria Old Town Crier: "Pérez-Ramos channels her Caribbean upbringing in her accomplished works.
+Her artistic pedigree is evident in the gifted use of color and form to deliver highly stylized imagery, which over the years has grown into one of the hardest achievements in the art world: a completely distinct style and ritual.”
+When it comes to public art, she understands the power of placemaking and design.
+Her intention is to create uplifting works that transform communities, encourage healing and celebrate diversity.
+Margaret Rifkin, Founder of The Art & Walkability Project in Silver Spring, MD, says: “Pérez-Ramos' art is for everyone...one of the most democratic ways to bring beauty to the body politic, both the marginalized and mainstream”.

 ▪️“Roots/Raíces” -50 ft Mural for Wheaton Gateway LLC Art Project (Wilco, Duffie Co. and Montgomery County Housing) currently on the intersection between University Blvd and Veirs Mill Rd in Wheaton, MD.